AlejandroChitivaC/NojsysOpsApp/README.md

 ## 2. Backend

 - **REST APIs**: For communication with backend servers.
-This can be built with Node.js, Django, Ruby on Rails, etc.
+This can be built with Node.js, Django, Ruby on Rails, etc. For this case is built in .NET stack

 - **Authentication and Authorization**: MSAL Authentication